nintendroid/buzzscrape/README.md

 ## Release Notes v0.9.0
 * Initial release

+## TODO
-* Known issue: The widget admin panel does not update the preview after force-refreshing the cache.
+* Fix an issue where the widget admin panel does not update the preview after force-refreshing the cache.
 Please refresh the browser after clicking the button.
-The end-user page is rendered properly.
+The end-user page still renders properly.
+* Create a global setting to enable/disable CRON tasks.
+Currently, a refresh is performed for all widgets.
+It is possible to perform refresh on a per-widget basis depending on its options.
+* Add option to add custom services with an icon